Chalarangelo/30-seconds-of-css/snippets/zebra-striped.md

 ### Zebra striped list

-Creates a zebra striped style.
+Creates a striped list with alternating background colors, which is useful for differentiating siblings along a row of content.

 #### HTML